ZosoV/zosov.github.io_past_website/_projects/embedding_style_gan.md

   path:       /assets/img/projects/embedding_style_gan.png
   srcset:
     1920w:   /assets/img/projects/embedding_style_gan.png
-caption:     This work aims to reproduce and study some fundamental algorithms to embed image into StyleGAN latent space.
+caption:     This work aims to reproduce for further research algorithms to embed an image into StyleGAN latent space.
 description: >
   This work aims to reproduce and study some fundamental algorithms to embed images into StyleGAN latent space.
 Also, it is intended to add further experimentations and review some post-processing operations, such as inpainting, super-resolution, colorization, morphing transformation, style transfer, and expression transfer.
 links: